Allergic Conjunctivitis Workup

 Conjunctival scrapings of the superior tarsal conjunctiva show an abundance of eosinophils.
 Conjunctival biopsy reveals that there are a large number of mast cells within the substantia propria.
 Histochemical analysis of mast cells, present in VKC, reveals neutral proteases tryptase and chymase.
 There is enhanced fibroblast proliferation, which leads to the deposition of collagen within the substantia propria and, as result, induces conjunctival thickening.

 B-cell and T-cell lymphocytes are present locally, which combine to produce IgE.
 Specific IgE and IgG as well as the inflammatory mediators histamine and tryptase have been isolated from tears of patients with VKC.
-Although VKC is typically recognized as a type I hypersensitivity reaction, evidence has been found that supports some involvement of type IV hypersensitivity reaction.
+Although VKC is typically recognized as a type I hypersensitivity reaction, evidence supports some involvement of type IV hypersensitivity reaction.

 Atopic keratoconjunctivitis